Shurik412/RastrWin3/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install RastrWinLib.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install RastrWinLib. !!!
+At the moment this function is not available !!!

 ```bash
 pip install RastrWinLib